-18) The person claiming a dependency exemption under a multiple support declaration must provide more than 25% of the dependent's support.Answer: FALSEExplanation: The minimum support percentage for a person claiming the dependency exemption under the multiple support agreement is 10%.Page Ref.: I:2-15Objective: 2
+18) The person claiming a dependency exemption under a multiple support declaration must provide more than 25% of the dependent's support.

+Explanation: The minimum support percentage for a person claiming the dependency exemption under the multiple support agreement is 10%.

-19) Generally, in the case of a divorced couple, the parent who has physical custody of a child for the greater part of the year is entitled to the dependency exemption.Answer: TRUEPage Ref.: I:2-16Objective: 2
+19) Generally, in the case of a divorced couple, the parent who has physical custody of a child for the greater part of the year is entitled to the dependency exemption.

 20) A child credit is a partially refundable credit.
-Answer: TRUE Page Ref.: I:2-20 Objective: 2

 21) A married couple need not live together to file a joint return.
-Answer: TRUE Page Ref.: I:2-21 Objective: 3

-22) A widow or widower may file a joint tax return and claim an exemption for the deceased spouse in the year of the spouse's death as long as the surviving spouse does not remarry before the end of the year.
-Answer: TRUE Explanation: A joint return may be filed in the year of death with the deceased spouse getting a full personal exemption.
-Page Ref.: I:2-22 Objective: 3
+Answer: TRUE Page Ref.: I:2-21 Objective: 3 22) A widow or widower may file a joint tax return and claim an exemption for the deceased spouse in the year of the spouse's death as long as the surviving spouse does not remarry before the end of the year.

+Explanation: A joint return may be filed in the year of death with the deceased spouse getting a full personal exemption.

-23) An unmarried taxpayer may file as head of household if he maintains a home for his qualifying child.Answer: TRUEPage Ref.: I:2-23Objective: 3 exceeds the \$1,900 threshold.
-Page Ref.: I:2-25 Objective: 3
+23) An unmarried taxpayer may file as head of household if he maintains a home for his qualifying child.

-24) For 2012, unearned income in excess of \$1900 of a child under age 18 is generally taxed at the parents' rate.
+24) For 2013, unearned income in excess of \$2,000 of a child under age 18 is generally taxed at the parents'

+rate.

-25) Kelly is age 23 and a full-time student with unearned income of \$2,000 in the current year.
+25) Kelly is age 23 and a full-time student with interest and dividend income of \$2,600 in the current year.

 The total cost of her support for the year is \$19,000.
 She is not subject to the kiddie tax.

-Answer: FALSE Explanation: She meets the age and student status to be subject to kiddie tax, and her unearned income
+Explanation: She meets the age and student status to be subject to kiddie tax, and her unearned income exceeds the \$2,000 threshold.

-26) If a 13-year-old has earned income of \$500 and unearned income of \$1,500, all of the income can be reported on the parent's return.
+26) If a 13-year-old has earned income of \$500 and unearned income of \$2,500, all of the income can be reported on the parent's return.

 Explanation: To be eligible, the child's income must come solely from interest and dividends.
-Page Ref.: I:2-26 Objective: 3